dafyddcrosby/docs.daveops.net/ruby.md

 ```

+### Execution context copying

+When Ruby converts something into a Proc object, it stores references to all objects in the block's execution context.
+This can leak memory, since the GC can't sweep those references.

 ## Use in-place operations whenever possible

 The difference between `sort` and `sort!` can be pretty significant, especially when you're dealing with loops and big objects, since you're copying the object with `sort`.
 If you don't need to re-use the value, use a mutating (`!`) function.